-After undergoing bariatric surgery it is very common to have excess, loose skin after rapid weight loss.
+After massive weight loss, such as undergoing bariatric surgery, it is common to have excess and loose skin.
 It is especially prevalent with weight loss procedures like gastric sleeve surgery and gastric bypass surgery.
-There are ways to avoid loose skin and to remove loose skin.
+There are ways to handle sagging skin post bariatrics.

-So let’s go ahead and discuss what causes loose skin, non-surgical and surgical solutions to the issue.
+Mexico Bariatric Center® patients shared their experience with sagging skin, and solutions that helped them with it.
+So let’s go ahead and discuss what causes loose skin, as well as non-surgical and surgical solutions to the issue.

 As mentioned in the cases above, there are some strategies you can follow to avoid loose skin after bariatric surgery.
-Let’s get into a little more detail about some of these solutions:
+We discuss 5 tips to tone baggy skin post weight loss surgery:

-Even after undergoing bariatric surgery, you should not even worry about the scale so much as the nutrition and exercise plan.
-A nutritionist can help plan out your macros and overall calorie intake to help ensure you are as well nourished as possible.
+After undergoing bariatric surgery, you should not worry about the scale much as the nutrition and exercise plan.
+A nutritionist can help plan out your macros and overall calorie intake to help ensure you are as well-nourished as possible.

 When you can eat soft solid foods, having a goal of slowly increasing calories to above 800 and eating appropriate amounts of protein will assist with this.
 To determine your protein needs, take your ideal healthy weight and divide by 2.2.
 This will tell you to have many grams of protein you need.